Saturday, July 26, 2025

 2XKO:

 But there is one catch.
-Because they intend to keep the game running and online without going into maintenance, the Closed Beta will be only for PC, so console players will have to wait a while longer, probably until either Open Beta or official launch.
-But cross-progression is coming that if you start on PC, you can switch to console with progress you made on PC.
+Because they intend to keep the game running and online outside of any necessary maintenance, the Closed Beta will be only for PC, so console players will have to wait a while longer, probably until either Open Beta or official launch.
+But cross-progression is coming that if you start on PC first, you can switch to console with progress you made on PC.
 Since the Closed Beta is only for PC, existing players that participated in any of the Alpha Lab playtests on PC are already in.
 Luckily for existing players that participated in any of the Alpha Lab playtests on console, they will automatically gain access through the Riot Client on PC, which is only downloadable by installing one of the games on the website, so technically, console players that participated in either playtest are already in and they can download it from the Riot Client.

 And to make things even spicier, 2XKO is teaming up with Chipotle to bring spicy goodies and giveaways.
 It all starts off at EVO 2025 where they will be setting up the demo on custom-designed 2XKO x Chipotle arcade cabinets.
 Chipotle is running daily and hourly brackets starting at 11:00 AM.
 There is spicy rewards up for grabs.
 With Chipotle being a launch partner, the Closed Beta launch is set to become even spicier.